 The Professional Development (Social Work) course is not accredited by Social Work England as a route to qualify as a social worker.
 The programme course is designed to support the continuing professional development of already qualified social workers.

 The course is unique in that you can choose learning opportunities from within and outside UWE Bristol to maintain, improve and broaden your knowledge and skills and develop the personal qualities required for your professional life.

 The emphasis is on work-based learning and we encourage you to think critically about your own practice in a wide range of situations.
-This includes those associated with inter-agency and inter-professional work - in the context of the BASW Professional Capabilities Framework, Knowledge and Skills statements and the Health and Care Professions Council Standards of Practice.
+This includes those associated with inter-agency and inter-professional work - in the context of the BASW Professional Capabilities Framework, Department for Education, and Department of Health and Social Care, Knowledge and Skills statements and Social Work England Professional Standards.
 You will also have opportunities to explore service user and carer perspectives in relation to service provision with the service users and carers involved in the programme.
 We work closely with you to help define and develop the best approaches to achieving your personal goals, through self-directed study and peer learning.

 The programme has a direct positive impact on the quality of your practice and contributes to the development of your organisation.

 In order to be eligible to study though the scheme, you should have gained a professional qualification in social work e.g BA/BSc Social Work, Diploma in Social Work, Certificate of Qualification in Social Work, and currently working in a relevant social work role.

 Students who successfully complete this course will enhance their opportunities for promotion and specialism.

 This programme is very flexible, and you will liaise with the programme leader and the relevant people within your organisation to develop a learning plan that supports your personal and professional goals.

 Your learning is supported by a wide range of online learning materials and tutorials.
 The only compulsory module is the Work Based Learning Project, which will reflect your individual route.